Bhakti1998/Agentic-AI-/agentic-rag-mongodb/README.md

 # Agent Flow:

 Planner Agent:
-1. Breaks user queries into sub-tasks
+1. Breaks user queries into sub-tasks / sub-queries
 2. Determines which domain tools should be invoked
+3. Maps each sub-query to it's particular tool Domain.
+4. Returns the steps to be taken for smooth workflow.

 Tool Agents:
 1. Domain-specific retrievers backed by MongoDB Atlas Vector Search
 2. Fetch relevant document chunks using cosine similarity
+3. This approach pre-computes all the embeddings for the document chunks , and reduces the cost to re-compute the details again , improving overall latency.
+4. Retrival quality can be improved by enabling hybrid search backed by MongoDB Atlas Vector Search.

-Verifier Agent:
+Verifier Agent: (TRIGGERS REPLANNING )
 1. Validates whether retrieved context sufficiently answers the query
 2. Triggers replanning and re-retrieval if validation fails
+3. Currently the LLM is the core decision maker of the verifier routing , but this can be improved by combining it with more deterministic approaches that strengthens the decision making of the LLM.

 Generator Agent:
-1. Produces final output only after successful verification
+1. Produces final output only after successful verification.
+2. Checks the context thoroughly against the user provided query and provides a summarized final output.

 Safe Termination :
 1. Workflow exits cleanly if tools are unavailable or repeated failures occur